 · November 10 & 11: Holy Name Cemetery and Mausoleum, 823 West Side Avenue, Jersey City, 888-621-0337

 Each cemetery is open daily from 9:00 AM to 4:30 PM.
 No appointment is necessary.
-All are invited to stop by, call, or visit online atto learn more.
+All are invited to stop by, call, or visit online at www.CatholicJourney.org to learn more.

 Catholic Cemeteries is a ministry of the Archdiocese of Newark serving Catholic families for over 160 years.
 Its staff tends to the needs of individuals and families before, at the time of, and after death.
 This includes caring assistance with cemetery pre-planning, compassionate support at the time of death, facilitating a loved one’s interment in a holy place, support throughout bereavement, and perpetual cemetery care.
 The Archdiocese of Newark operates 11 Catholic cemeteries vital to the Catholic community for more than 160 years.
 Over one million loved ones are interred in its cemeteries, and daily care is provided for each holy place and the entirety of each cemetery, perpetually.
 Catholic Cemeteries recognizes the deep religious significance of the Corporal and Spiritual Works of Mercy involved in the burial of and prayers for a loved one and the sanctity of the Order of Christian Funerals.

-To learn more, visitor connect on or .
+To learn more, visit www.CatholicJourney.org, or connect on Facebook.com/rcancem or Twitter.com/rcancem.